Cat is pregnant: Everything you need to know now

 - Nest building: Your cat is looking for a quiet place to give birth.

-- Restlessness: She appears restless, meows more often and grooms herself intensively.
+- Restlessness: She appears restless, meows more frequently, and grooms herself intensively.

 - Loss of appetite: Many cats stop eating shortly before giving birth.

-- Belly drop: The kittens slide deeper into the birth position.
+- Lowering of the abdomen: The kittens slide deeper into the birthing position.

 What you should prepare:

-- A whelping box : A box or basket with soft blankets provides the perfect birthing place.
+- A whelping box : A box or basket with soft blankets provides the perfect place for giving birth.

 - Towels and cloths : For cleanliness during childbirth.